-- 1. Limit of two (2) items may be entered under any lot number. - 2.
-Only vegetable of marketable quality will be accepted. - Stickers will be awarded in all Open Class Departments.
-Exhibitors may exchange their stickers for ribbons at the Fair Office on Sunday after 5:00 p.m. - Rosettes for Best of Class and Best of Show will be awarded in all Departments. - 5.
+- Limit of two (2) items may be entered under any lot number.
+1 - Only vegetable of marketable quality will be accepted.
+2. Stickers will be awarded in all Open Class Departments.
+3. - Exhibitors may exchange their stickers for ribbons at the Fair Office on Sunday after 5:00 p.m. - Rosettes for Best of Class and Best of Show will be award-4 ed in all Departments. - 5.
 All exhibits must be grown by the exhibitor since last fair